 Acer palmatum

-Acer palmatum, commonly known as Japanese Maple, is a small deciduous tree renowned for its graceful habit and stunning foliage.
-Its fine-textured, palmate leaves change throughout the seasons from shades of green in summer to vibrant reds, oranges, and purples in autumn, finally dropping in winter.
-As the tree ages, the bark often develops interesting patterns, ridges, and furrows, adding visual interest to the tree's appearance.
+Acer palmatum, commonly known as Japanese Maple, is a deciduous tree renowned for its graceful habit and stunning foliage.
+Its fine-textured, palmate leaves change throughout the seasons from shades of green in summer to vibrant reds and oranges autumn before dropping in winter.
+As the tree ages, the bark often develops interesting patterns, ridges, and furrows, adding visual interest to the tree‘s appearance.

 Cultural